spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure.md

 * An else clause is not required

 **null case**
-* Situation where nothing is done
+* Circumstance where nothing is done

 ---
 ## The Loop Structure